nswdpc/silverstripe-chimple/README.md

-# Chimple - Simple Mailchimp handling Silverstripe
+# Chimple - Simple Mailchimp handling in Silverstripe

 This module allows you to manage list subscriptions from a silverstripe app/website.